 Format: Virtual Webinar

-We will send a reminder email to registered participants one week prior to each event.
+We will send a reminder email to registered participants the week prior to each event.
 We hope you can attend!

 Please note: The AIP is focused on driving social and ecological change in your local community.
-As such, the program in San Diego is best suited for people who reside in the Southwest United States or Northwest Mexico.
-If you are located nearer to another AIP Master Institution (scroll down to see a full list of AIP Master Institutions here), we recommend that you visit the AIP website of the institution nearest you to learn about enrollment in their program.
+As such, the program in San Diego is best suited for people who reside in the Southwest US or Northwest Mexico.
+If you are located nearer to another AIP site (scroll down to see a full list of AIP sites here), we recommend that you visit the AIP website of the institution nearest you to learn about enrollment in their program.
 If you reside abroad, please read more about the Global Field Program.

 San Diego Zoo Wildlife Alliance